 Advice is available

 You can find out more about Universal Credit and what it means for you by visiting Understanding Universal Credit.
-If you would like help or advice with managing money visit the Money Advice Service online tool or visit the Advice on Money Management page.
+If you would like help or advice with you application you can contact Citizens Advice.
+The service provided by Citizens Advice is called 'Help to Claim'.
+More information about the service is available at Citizens Advice.